 08 of 11

 Scoop Out the Flesh

-Now take the avocado half in your non dominant hand.
+Take the avocado half in your non-dominant hand.
 Using a large spoon, carefully scoop between the flesh and skin, loosening the fruit from the skin.
 You should be able to get the avocado out in one piece, but if it breaks, that's okay.
 Just keep going until all the flesh is removed from the skin.
 Remember to put it in with the lime juice as you work to prevent browning.Continue to 9 of 11 below.

 09 of 11

 Use a molcajete if you have one available, or a large bowl and a potato masher or fork, to completely mash the avocado.
 You can leave it as chunky as you want.

 Stir the lime juice mixture into the mashed avocado and add the tomatoes if you like.
 Just make sure to cut the tomatoes into small cubes before adding.

 11 of 11

 Taste the guacamole first to make sure it's seasoned as you'd like, you might need to add more salt.
 You can add other ingredients at this point.
 This guacamole is simple, but you can add in more jalapenos or other spices, like cumin if you wish.